jiang-zhang-qi/GENTRL/README.md

 # Explanation

 ## pretrain.ipynb
-In this notebook the Variational Auto Encoder(VAE) is trained.
-It encodes the SMILES onto the latent space with a rich prior distribution.
-To put it simply, in this step the structural properties of each training molecule is transferred to a latent space, and process encodings of molecules are created.
-So, the model learns about the molecules structural properties and interrelation of structure and rewards.
+This notebook trains a Variational Auto Encoder (VAE) with TTLP prior distribution to encode SMILES strings onto the latent space.
+In this step, VAE maps the structural properties of each training molecule to a latent code.

 ## train_rl.ipynb
-In this notebook the Reinforecement learning of the model takes place.
-In this step except the learnable prior all other parameters are kept constant and then the latent space is explored for new molecules with higher rewards.
-So in this step the model learns to generate better molecules on the basis of reward function.
+This notebook applies reinforcement learning to optimize a reward function.
+In this step, encoder and decoder are fixed, and the model learns only the learnable prior.

 ## sampling.ipynb
-In this notebook new molecules are generated in the form of SMILES.
-Using RDKit's Draw module a grid of images of these newly generated molecules is produced as shown below ([Link](https://github.com/Bibyutatsu/GENTRL/blob/master/images/Sampling_big.png) of the whole grid).
+This notebook generates new molecules in the form of SMILES strings.
+Below we show examples of generated molecules (more samples [here](https://github.com/Bibyutatsu/GENTRL/blob/master/images/Sampling_big.png)).

 ![Sampling](https://github.com/Bibyutatsu/GENTRL/blob/master/images/Sampling.jpeg)